JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 | `FIND Finding THAT RELATES TO #CriticalAsset` | `FIND Finding THAT HAS * WITH ((_class = ('Application' or 'DataStore') and tag.Production = true) or tags = 'CriticalAsset')` |
 | `FIND #Production Application`                | `FIND Application WITH tags = 'Production'`                                                                                    |

-Returned entities will reflect their underlying classes, not the queried smart class.
+Returned entities reflect their underlying classes, not the queried smart class.

 ## Examples